 As you may have guessed by my posts on true crime podcasts and the like, I have quite the interest in criminology.
-I also love science, so the combination into forensic science has always been fascinating – in another life maybe that’s the career path I would have taken!
+I also love science, so the combination of the two and becoming a biomechanical expert, or going into forensic science has always been fascinating – in another life maybe that’s the career path I would have taken!
 Forensics has come such a long way in recent years.
 For example, thanks to the abundance of technological devices we encounter on a daily basis, we all leave behind a digital data trail that can be analyzed and used as evidence in court.
 Thanks to forensic data experts such as Secure Forensics, every little move we make online can be tracked and traced.
 It really is amazing.

 My sister has always known about my love of forensics too, so very kindly bought us some tickets to Crime Scene Live at the Natural History Museum for my Christmas pressie!
 I waited patiently for it to come around where after a quick dinner at Comptoir Libanais, we headed to the museum.

 I wasn’t sure what to expect but after heading to one of the smaller entrances, we went in and dropped our stuff in the cloak room.
 We then donned what can only be described as the most attractive of overalls, and some little blue booties to top it off.
 I was definitely feeling my crime fighting part.
 You can grab a drink as part of the ticket price so we got a wine and did some milling whilst we waited for everyone to arrive.

 Once the cohort arrived – around 150 people in total, we all grouped together in the main hall and had our briefing – there had been a murder in the grounds of the Natural History Museum and we needed to solve it.
 In order to solve it, we would be split into three groups and go to three different stations around the museum to learn about forensics and the crime itself.